PixarAnimationStudios/chook/README.md

 ## Installing Chook

 `gem install chook -n /usr/local/bin`.
-It will also install the dependencies 'sinatra' & 'immutable-struct'
+It will also install "sinatra."

-Then fire up `irb` and `require jss/webhooks` to start playing around. (remember the sample JSON strings available in `Chook.sample_jsons`)
+Then fire up `irb` and `require chook` to start playing around.

 OR

-run `/usr/local/bin/chook` and point some WebHooks at your machine.
+run `/usr/local/bin/chook` and point some JSS webhooks at that machine.

 ## TODOs

 - Add SSL support to the server
-- Better (any!) thread management for handlers
+- Improved thread management for handlers
 - Logging and Debug options
-- handler reloading for individual, or all, Event subclasses
+- Handler reloading for individual, or all, Event subclasses
 - Better YARD docs
-- better namespace protection for internal handlers
+- Better namespace protection for internal handlers
-- Use and improve the configuration stuff.
+- Improved configuration
-- write proper documentation beyond this README
+- Proper documentation beyond this README
 - I'm sure there's more to do...